Laxatives, Fiber, Bacteria and Your Health

 Laxative sales at retail total an astonishing $1.3 billion dollars each year in the USA.
 And constipation is the reason for over 2.5 million doctor visits annually.

-Did you know that straining while pooping can cause varicose veins, hiatal hernias, diverticulitis, inflamed hemorrhoids, and unnaturally raise your blood pressure?
+Did you know that straining while pooping can cause varicose veins, hiatal hernias, diverticulitis, inflamed hemorrhoids, and unnaturally raises your blood pressure?
 Strokes and aneurysms can result from excessive straining.

-Rather than taking a pill, the best long-term approach to solving constipation is increasing fluids, fiber and movement.
-Now, fiber-based laxatives (plus a large glass of water) are generally not dangerous, but your gut bacteria prefer whole foods to purified and processed fibers.
-A study comparing whole grains to purified fiber showed significantly greater growth in good bacteria vs purified fiber.
+Rather than taking a pill, the best long-term approach to solving constipation is increasing fluids, fiber and your physical movement.
+Fiber-based laxatives (plus a large glass of water) are generally not dangerous, but your gut bacteria prefer whole foods to purified and processed fibers.
+A study comparing whole grains to purified fiber showed significantly greater growth in good bacteria from whole grains vs purified fiber.

 The Benefits Include…

 Increasing your dietary fiber intake via whole foods reduces your risk of type 2 diabetes, heart disease, some cancers, weight gain, and diverticular disease, while also reducing constipation and strengthening your immune system.

 So it’s a great idea to eat more fiber-rich foods, such as whole grains, vegetables, fruits, and legumes (such as beans and peas).

 Research shows that as fiber intake goes up, your risk of weight gain, metabolic syndrome, heart disease, high cholesterol, and inflammatory conditions appears to go down.
 Fiber ushers cholesterol and bile out of the body, and provides the food that your good bacteria need to thrive.